KBAY

-KBAY (94.5 FM, "Bay Country 94.5") is a commercial radio station licensed to Gilroy, California, serving San Jose and the San Francisco Bay Area, broadcasting a Country Music radio format.
-KBAY is owned by Alpha Media, along with sister station 106.5 KEZR.
+KBAY (94.5 FM, "Bay Country 94.5") is a commercial radio station licensed to Gilroy, California, serving the San Francisco Bay Area, and broadcasting a country music radio format.
+KBAY is owned by Connoisseur Media, along with sister station 106.5 KEZR.
 The radio studios and offices are located off U.S. Route 101 and Hellyer Ave in South San Jose.

 KBAY has an effective radiated power (ERP) of 44,000 watts.
 The transmitter is on a hill in Santa Teresa County Park, near Coyote Peak, south of San Jose.

-The station switched to the country format on April 5, 2022 after five years as a classic hits station and various other formats before that since going on the air in 1970.
+The station switched to the country format on April 5, 2022, after having served as a classic hits station for five years and in various other formats previously since going on the air in 1970.